abdelamhorizont/abdelammeer-homepage/src/pages/blog/letters.md

     title: "Day 1: Get Well Letters "
     text: >-
-      Unfortunately I got sick on the very first seminar day, so I made a virtue out of necessity and the class to write me get well letters.
+      Unfortunately I got sick on the very first seminar day, so I made a virtue out of necessity and asked the class to write me get well letters.
 So nice to not find bills in your mail box!

       *!
 Task: Take the day to work on 1 Letter each und send it to me per post by the end of the day.
 Write me an encouraging message and think about how you write it! embrace the quirks and specialities in your handwriting and show off your signature!
 Pay attention to the pen you use, the paper and the envelope!
 You can also add other elements to the letter.*